EECS150/fpga_labs_fa21/lab4/spec/spec.md

 ### Put Everything Together
 Check the top-level diagram again.
 Make sure that all modules are connected as desired. **Program the FPGA**.
 Plug headphones into the audio out port, press the reset button, and verify that you hear a regular play tone.
 Use buttons to switch between different states.

+## To fix
+- System-level diagram
+  - put the RAM inside the FSM
+  - remove the sampler
+- FSM diagram
+  - remove the reset button transitions
+  - add play/paused button transition from reverse play to paused

 ## Lab Deliverables
 ### Lab Checkoff (due: 11AM, Friday Oct 1st, 2021)